salaboy/from-monolith-to-k8s/README.md

 That is quite a terrible situation to end up with and there are a few solutions to this challenge.

 1) Making sure that request happens, using retries with exponential back-off and circuit breakers.
-This can be done with a libraries like Ribbon and Hystrix from the client side.
+This can be done with a libraries like Ribbon and Hystrix from the client-side.
 In our example this require the `Call For Proposal Service` to include these libraries and configurations
-2) Using Pub/Sub mechanisms (usually using messaging) such as JMS, RabbitMQ, Kafka, etc. This is quite a popular solution when you want to build robust distributed system.
+2) Using Pub/Sub mechanisms (usually using messaging) such as JMS, RabbitMQ, Kafka, etc. This is quite a popular solution when you want to build robust and distributed system.
 As these transports provide some form  delivery guarantees and Dead Letter Queues.
 3) Using a Service Mesh, such as Istio or LinkerD, that use a proxy to decorate our services with monitoring and retry functionalities in case of request failures.
 This requires our Kubernetes Cluster to be extended with Istio or LinkerD.

 While `1` helps you to get the request actually executed, it doesn't solve the problem if the request keeps failing.
 You need more tools to actually solve the problems that are being reported, probably in your logs.

-Option `2` gives you an industry standard way of communicating large systems in a robust way.
+Option `2` gives you an industry-standard way of communicating large systems in a robust way.
 These frameworks are supposed to provide tools to look and inspect into messages that are failing and enable administrators with retries.
-But in reality you might need to end up building your own domain specific tools to deal issues when they happen.
+But in reality you might need to end up building your own domain-specific tools to deal issues when they happen.

 Option `3` gives you more tools to understand where the problem is, centralized logging and reporting tools that helps you to clearly pin point where the problem is and give you hints about the solution, but once again, you are in charge of actually fixing the problem.
-Service Meshes are young and quite complicated beast to fully understand if you are starting with Kubernetes, but are a viable option to analize if your scenario requires advanced features such as Mutual TLS between services.
+Service Meshes are young and quite complicated beasts to fully understand if you are starting with Kubernetes, but are a viable option to analyze if your scenario requires advanced features such as Mutual TLS between services.

 You need to ask yourself, are retries enough?